-The CCAC is a volunteer community of hundreds of members who advocate for inclusion of quality captioning universally.
+The CCAC is a volunteer community (official 501(c)3 non-profit organization) of many hundreds of participants who advocate for inclusion of quality captioning universally.
 Issue one of this newsletter explored many reasons we say the “power” of captioning.
 In brief, captioning (of many sorts) is required for millions for equal access, and also beneficial for millions more for a list of good reasons (see box in this issue to recap).

 Future issues may explore what captioning means because many people do not grasp the significance, variety, and necessity of rich speech-to-text in everyday life.
 Other newsletters will examine the concept of universality, and universal design, and inclusiveness.
 This issue tackles advocacy.

 In our framework, there are two main categories of advocacy – legal advocacy, and grass roots citizen advocacy.
 CCAC embodies grass-roots advocacy done by CCAC members in many different places and in a variety of ways.